-Whether you’re running errands in your neighborhood, or embarking on a cross-country road trip, if you’re taking your dog along, there are a few essential items that should always be in your car.
-You just never know when a flat tire, family emergency, or unexpected opportunity might lead to a change of plans.
-Having a few vital things with you at all times allows you to turn on a dime and relax … knowing that all your pets’ needs will be met.
+Whether you’re running errands in your neighborhood or embarking on a cross-country road trip, if your pet is going along there are a few pet travel essentials that should always be in your car.
+You never know when a flat tire, family emergency, or unexpected opportunity might lead to a change of plans.
+Being prepared allows you to turn on a dime and relax … knowing that all your pets’ needs will be met.

-Pet Restraints – The most important thing to include in any pet friendly road trip is a way to restrain your pet in the car.
-Whether you choose a secured carrier or crate, or like us, you prefer crash-tested seat belt harnesses – making sure you all come home safely is always the first priority.
+Pet Restraints – The most important item on any pet friendly road trip is a way to restrain your pet in the car.
+You can choose a secured carrier or crate.
+Or go with a crash-tested seat belt harnesses like us.
+Either way, making sure you all come home safely is always the first priority.

-Water – The second most important thing you can pack for yourself and your pet is water.
-We always have a couple of refillable, BPA-free water bottles in the car for Ty and Buster, and a couple for us.
-If you get held up for any reason – especially on a hot day – not having enough water can be dangerous, so be sure to fill the bottles and stow them in the insulated pocket every time you leave.
+Water – The second most important thing to pack for your pet (and yourself) is water.
+We always have a few refillable, BPA-free water bottles in the car.
+If you get held up for any reason – especially on a hot day – not having enough water can be dangerous.
+So be sure to fill the bottles every time you leave.

 Travel Bowl – Schlepping that water around isn’t going to do your pup much good if you don’t have a bowl for him!
 Collapsible bowls are a great choice for the car, because they tuck away neatly for storage.